nccgroup/sobelow/README.md

 ## Umbrella Apps

-In order to run Sobelow against all child apps within an umbrella app with a single command, you can add an alias sobelow in your root `mix.exs` file:
+In order to run Sobelow against all child apps within an umbrella app with a single command, you can add an alias for sobelow in your root `mix.exs` file:

 ```elixir
 defp aliases do